Volunteer as a Voice for Children

 - Interview the child, parents, foster parents, and any other concerned parties or relatives

 - Confer with important individuals in the child’s life, including counselors, teachers, social workers, the child’s Guardian Ad Litem, etc.

-- Maintain records of all findings, document all contacts, and keep findings and records confidential.
+- Maintain records of all findings, document all contacts, and keep information confidential

-- Monitor court orders to ensure that placement is appropriate and services are being furnished to the child in a timely manner.
+- Monitor court orders to ensure that placement is appropriate and services are being provided in a timely manner

 How often will I see my CASA child?

-CASA volunteers are required to see their CASA child at least once a month but a CASA is allowed to see their child as much as they want.
+CASAs are required to see their CASA child at least once a month but a CASA is allowed to see their child as much as they want.
 The average CASA spends approximately 5-8 hours a month on their case.

-Is prior experience with the foster care system or legal necessary for CASA volunteers?
+Is prior experience with foster care or the legal system necessary for CASAs?

-Not at all.
-All volunteers must undergo 30 hours of training with a CASA supervisor.
-This training will provide volunteers with relevant information about the foster care system, juvenile court, child development, cultural issues, mental health issues the child or child’s family may face, and guidelines for fulfilling the CASA role.
+No. All volunteers must undergo 30 hours of training with a CASA supervisor.
+This provides volunteers with information about the foster care system, juvenile court, child development, cultural issues, mental health issues the child or child’s family may face, and guidelines for fulfilling the CASA role.